synonymdev/slashtags/specs/slashtags-derivation.md

 Following [BIP-32](https://en.bitcoin.it/wiki/BIP_0032), the master seed is turned into a master node.
 A hardened child node with index "123456" is, then, derived.
 The resulting private key is referred to as the **primary key** within the Slashtags protocol (identified by the **`primaryKey`** variable within the SDK).

-The index of "123456" clearly distinguishes the derivation of a slashtag from the standard values in the purpose field that indicate various Bitcoin address formats (e.g., segwit at "84", P2PKH-P2WSH at "49", and P2PKH at "44").
+The index of "123456" clearly distinguishes the derivation of a slashtag from the standard values in the purpose field which indicate various Bitcoin address formats (e.g., native segwit at "84", nested segwit at "49", and legacy at "44").

 ### From primary key to slashtag seed

 The primary key can be used to create one or more slashtags.

 To create a slashtag, the primary key is first used to produce a **slashtag seed**.
 It is produced by a keyed, Blake2b hash function, where the key is the primary key derived in the previous step.
-The output is a 32-byte uint8array.
+The output is a 32-byte Uint8Array.

-The [implementation](https://sodium-friends.github.io/docs/docs/generichashing#crypto_generichash_batch) of the keyed hash function within the SDK is as follows:
+The JavaScript Sodium [implementation](https://sodium-friends.github.io/docs/docs/generichashing#crypto_generichash_batch) for this keyed hash function is as follows:

 ```js
 sodium.crypto_generichash_batch(seed, [NS, Buffer.from(name)], pk);